trevcoe/yummy-recipes1/README.md

 https://spoonacular.com/food-api

-My api key is not included, and the app won't run without it.

-You must sign up on the api website and get an api key.
+My API key is included for the app to work.
+It is a free key, even if someone decided to steal it, it has no real value.

+If you wish to use your own api key, you can get one by signing up on the website.
 Then, create a .env file and put:

 REACT_APP_API_KEY="insert api key here"

-Spoonacular allows for about 100 request a day before you need to upgrade to a premium version.
+Spoonacular allows for about ~100 request a day before you need to upgrade to a premium version.

-** Right now the module react icon bi works locally but not in deployment.
-Temporarily removing it remedys the issue.